Learn more and get your questions answered in a no-cost kidney education class.

 For many people with kidney failure, dialysis or a kidney transplant enables them to live longer and enjoy their quality of life.
-However, this may not be the case for everyone and each person has the right to choose how — or even if — they want to receive treatment for chronic kidney disease (CKD).
-Without life-sustaining dialysis or a kidney transplant, once a person with kidney disease reaches Stage 5 (end stage renal disease or ESRD), toxins build up in the body and death usually comes within a few weeks.
+However, this may not be the case for everyone and each person has the right to choose how—or if—they want to receive treatment for chronic kidney disease.
+Without life-sustaining dialysis or a kidney transplant, once a person with kidney disease reaches stage 5 (end stage renal disease or ESRD), toxins build up in the body and death usually comes within a few weeks.

 The decision to stop treatment should be an informed and voluntary choice.
-Experts recommend that patients talk with their physicians and perhaps a social worker or therapist to fully understand their choices and know what to expect.
-It’s important to rule out depression or other issues that may affect how the patient feels about life-sustaining treatment.
-Ideally, the physician-patient relationship encourages shared decision-making.
-With shared decision-making, the doctor fully informs the patient about treatment options, including stopping (or not starting) dialysis and planning for end-of-life care.
+Experts recommend patients talk with their physicians and a social worker or therapist to understand their choices and know what to expect.

 Studies have shown that people most likely to withdraw from dialysis are older and living in nursing homes.
 They often have health problems in addition to kidney disease, and suffer more severe pain.
 They usually have physical limitations that restrict normal daily activities.

 If a loved one decides to stop dialysis, it’s important that family members try to understand and respect that decision.
 The patient’s treatment team should be available to make sure the patient and family members understand the effects of the decision.